 We do this using ‘Time-Triggered‘ (TT) code frameworks that incorporate patented run-time monitoring techniques.

 In some cases, customers use our code frameworks to build a TT Wrapper: this is a monitoring unit that is used to improve confidence in the safe operation of a (pre-existing) complex component or system.
+We provide links to some examples that illustrate the use of TT Wrappers on this page.

 Here are some examples of TT Wrappers that are implemented using our code frameworks: